elieserme/hackintosh/README.md

 ## Final Steps

-The EFI folder configuration already comes with SecureBootModel and WiFi and Bluetooth Kexts disabled by default.
+The EFI folder configuration already comes with SecureBootModel disabled by default.
 After successfully installing MacOS you can enable these options as below.

 > **MacOS Update:**
 Using Sonoma 14.4 and later, every time you update MacOS, you need to first disable SecureBootModel (Disabled).
 After the update, you can enable it again (Default).
 Please remind to **Clear NVRAM** each time you enable or disable this settings.